uaineteine/ArxivAPI/readme.md

 lda_model = gensim_lda.buildLDA(tokenised_docs, numTopics=1, passes=4)
 ```

-* Present the results of the LDA model using the from the gensim\_lda module, specifying the number of words
+* Present the results of the LDA model specifying a limit to the number of words

 ```python
 topics = lda_model.print_topics(num_words=numWords)